seletz/seletz-old.github.com/source/about/index.markdown

 During the time at *InQuant* -- sic, fancy spelling -- I've switched to do full-time web development revolving around the [Zope] [20] and [Plone] [21] systems.
 This was when I got fond of [Python] [22].
-Amongst other things, back then we're hosted and developed the backend which drove the whole bunch of artist pages over at Warner Music, Germany.
+Amongst other things, back then we're hosted and developed the back end which drove the whole bunch of artist pages over at Warner Music, Germany.
 This was also the time when I got introduced and fond of Test Driven Development.
-Afterwards I got involved in linux kernel development on the [ARM] [14]
+Afterwards I got involved in Linux kernel development on the [ARM] [14]

 {% pullquote %}
-Nowadays I still develop using those fancy *higher* languagues, and I got into [coffeescript] [23] and we're doing UI development using [backbone.js] [24] in the *enterprise* world.
+Nowadays I still develop using those fancy *higher* languages, and I got into [coffeescript] [23] and we're doing UI development using [backbone.js] [24] in the *enterprise* world.
 {" enterprise mostly means obsolete browsers, obsolete mindsets, obsolete operanting systems and obsolete web stacks "}

-I've come to a full circle now -- I'm doing backend add-ons for a [PLM System] [25] which is used to manage CAD data created by the CAD system.
+I've come to a full circle now -- I'm doing back-end add-ons for a [PLM System] [25] which is used to manage CAD data created by the CAD system.
 But I've not forgot where I come from -- I'm using [Jython] [26] to overcome some of the Java/Tomcat/Apache/Oracle madness, and I'm developing my own, sane, lean JSON web API for the thing.